-A transfer agent is a third party financial institution that is appointed by a corporation, mutual fund or company to act as the master securityholder recordkeeping agent and maintain the stockholder ledger and process any changes to it.
+A transfer agent is a third-party financial institution that is appointed by a corporation, mutual fund, or company to act as the master shareholder recordkeeping provider and maintain the stockholder ledger and process any changes to it.

 In addition to maintaining the master shareholder list, a transfer agent’s primary tasks include recording ownership transfers (also known as “stock transfers”), the issuance and cancellation of stock/security certificates, stock splits for the organization, general cap table management, and other shareholder account maintenance items.

 TAs may also perform the following functions:

 Dividend and shareholder payouts

 Searching for lost shareholders

 Proxy voting and tabulation of annual meetings

 TAs may not perform any of the following actions:

 Selling and purchasing of securities in the stock market

 Providing broker dealer solicitation and price quotes of securities